 Who should attend?

-There are no prerequisites for attending X World other than a good working knowledge of OS X (exposure to 10.9/10.10 recommended) or iOS and a basic understanding of UNIX concepts such as file structures, directories and basic networking.
-Different streams during the event will cater for both technical staff new to OS X & iOS as well as UNIX gurus and Mac veterans.
+There are no prerequisites for attending X World other than a good working knowledge of macOS (exposure to 10.14/10.15 recommended) or iOS and a basic understanding of UNIX concepts such as file structures, directories and basic networking.
+If specific sessions have skills prerequisites, we’ll list the details along with the session description.